kilork/rustorrent/backend/API.md

 ## GET /api/stream

-Server Side Event stream with state updates.
+Server-Sent Event stream with state updates.
 Each message comes as json:

 ```json
 ...